tony-reddington/mayan-riviera-travel/README.md

 ## Credits

 ### Code
-* Bootstrap was used for the Navbars/Carousels and to make the page responsive across different size devices.
+* Bootstrap was used for the navbar/carousels/collapse buttons and to make the pages responsive across different size devices.
 * [W3 Schools](https://www.w3schools.com/) was used to refresh my memory regarding how some code should be used and how it should work.

 ### Content